basdilhan/ipd-health-hub/README.md

 Database: SQL / MySQL

 🚀 How to Run
-For End-Users:
-The application is web-based and does not require any special hardware.
-To access the IPD Health Hub, you only need:

-A computer or mobile device.

-A stable internet connection.

-A modern web browser (like Chrome, Firefox, or Safari).

 For Developers:
 To contribute to the development or to set up a local instance, you will need: